mit-satori/getting-started/satori-getting-started.rst

 `https://groups.mit.edu/webmoira/ <https://groups.mit.edu/webmoira/>`__

 and select "Create a new list".
-Follow the steps on the web pages, selecting the "Moira" group, "Active", "NFS Group" and "Public Options".
+Follow the steps on the web pages, selecting the "Moira" group, "Active", "Moira Group", "NFS Group" and "Public Options".
+In the group page make sure the group settings appear as

 Once the group is created notify the systems administration team that you wish the group to be activated on Satori.
 The WebMoira interface can then be used to manage group membership.